 Get the look: The Godolphin GD8703 shower set, by Lefroy Brooks at The Cast Iron Bath Company, is a good match.

 The clean aesthetic of a digital shower complements this dramatic bathroom, where the formal pairing of black and white lends a strong graphic element to the space.
 Concrete grey has been thrown into the mix to soften the severity.
 Hexagonal tiles contrast beautifully with the smooth concrete-effect floor.

 Get the look: Contact Drench for a bespoke enclosure.
-Try Mixture tiles, around £68.40sq m, Tiles To You, for this look.
+Try Mixture tiles from Tiles To You, for this look.